Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 • Overburden stripping – excavation of overburden (soils and rock materials covering the mineable gypsum).

-• Rock surface preparation - cleaning rock surface and levelling for mining (may require some blasting).
+• Rock surface preparation – cleaning rock surface and levelling for mining (may require occasional blasting efforts).

 • Mining of gypsum – Surface Miners will cut strips of gypsum in horizontal lifts; load and haul equipment will move the cut gypsum to the stockpile area.

-• Progressive Reclamation (ongoing during operations) - overburden and waste materials will be placed and revegetated as soon as possible and practical to minimize the active disturbed footprint.
+• Progressive reclamation (ongoing during mining operations) – overburden and topsoil materials will be placed, and vegetation encouraged or planted as soon as possible and practical to initiate site restoration and minimize the overall disturbed footprint.

 Post-Operations Activities

-• Closure reclamation - will be completed at the end of mining operations and will include the decommissioning and removal of project infrastructure and restoration of the site to pre-mining state.
+• Closure reclamation – will be completed at the end of mining and will include the decommissioning and removal of infrastructure no longer required for the project and preparing the site to return to a pre-mining natural state.

-• Post-closure monitoring of the site will continue after closure activities are completed.
+• Post-closure monitoring of the site – will continue as required after closure activities have been completed.

 Proposed Equipment